DukeWilki/Responive-Portfloio/readme.md

-# Homework Assignment 1 - Code Refactor
+# Homework Assignment 2 - Responsive Portfolio
 This assignment was to create a responsive website from scratch using bootstap.

 ## Contents